 Here’s everything you might want to know about the wedding itself and the celebration for friends next day.
-You’ll also find essential information on how to get to Leadgate for the party by road, rail or on foot; parking advice & mini-bus shuttle service to and from Wark village/Hexham train station; comprehensive list of local accommodation options as well as links to tourist information sites if you’re planning on an extended stay in Northumberland.
+You’ll also find essential information on how to get to Leadgate for the party by road, rail or on foot; parking places & mini-bus shuttle service to and from Hexham train station & places between; comprehensive selection of local accommodation options as well as links to tourist information sites if you’re planning on an extended stay in Northumberland.

 Steve & Kim will be getting married on SATURDAY 14th AUGUST at 11 am, witnessed by family members and a few close friends.
 The venue is our area’s local registry office at Hexham House, a recently restored 18th century mansion on Gilesgate in the historic heart of Hexham.

 From there it’s only a two minute walk for the wedding party by the bowling green and park to magnificent Hexham Abbey.
 The Grade I historic ancient abbey stands at the heart of the old town.

 We’ll be hosting the wedding breakfast in Priors Hall, part of the Abbey’s Georgian assembly rooms, seen here on the right of the church, with its own private car park.
 Catering by the Beaumont Hotel, Hexham.

 ORDER OF THE DAY

 Marriage of Mary Kim Lurati and Stephen John Allen on Saturday 14th August 2021

 10.45 for 11am at Hexham House Registry Office, Gilesgate, Hexham NE46 3NH